 • Don’t have fresh cauliflower or broccoli?
 Frozen florets work as well!
 Just be sure to steam them fully to avoid extra water.

-• Got leftover chicken or another protein?
+• Got leftover chicken?
 Add it to this casserole.
 We use diced chicken breast for this casserole but feel free to make it your own, just make sure to make sure there are no bones or skin.

 • Other vegetables such as leek, shallots, and green onions make for a wonderful addition to the casserole.